TheLowSpecPC/AntiRecoil_RP2040/README.md

 * Take a third wite and solder it to a toggle switch which connects to the ground of the mouse.
 * Take those wires and connect them to the microcontroler according to the GPIO pin given in the code.
 * Now you will be ready to use AntiRecoil.py and AutoClicker.py
+* You can use your own recoil pattern by uploading the script to Patterns folder.
 * MLB(Left button), MRB(Right Button), Check(Toggle Switch).